mijburgh-beukes/mijburgh-beukes/README.md

-## Hi, I'm Mijburgh Beukes, but most people just call me 'Burg'
+## Hi, I'm Burg

-I know, it's just easier than trying to pronounce my full name and feeling akward about it!
-And I've heard a few doozies over the years... but I digress.

 I'm a full stack software developer that is interested in improving the human condition using code.
-My cup gets filled when I see people enjoying using software that [I helped create](https://burg-benjamin-apod.herokuapp.com/).
+My cup gets filled when I see people enjoying using software that I helped create.
 Solving gnarly problems is immensely satisfying to me, as well as learning to use new technologies in order to solve these problems in the best way possible.

-At the moment, I am on the hunt for a developer/engineer role in an organisation that actively encourages and challenges its employees to advance their own development.
-In the meantime, I'm learning how to use React Native and will soon be diving into some TypeScript as well.
+I enjoy working in TypeScript, and have recently delved into the world of [htmx](https://htmx.org/).
+I love learning on a continual basis, even if it comes at the cost of losing a few hairs in the process!
+If you enjoy collaboting on projects, like I do, get in touch!

 ### Not enough info?
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/mijburghbeukes/)